 Employees of Minnesota cities often deploy to natural disasters and other emergencies outside of Minnesota.
-In light of the very destructive tornadoes that caused catastrophic damage in Oklahoma this week, Minnesotans may again be called upon to provide emergency assistance.
+When the next disaster strikes, Minnesotans may again be called upon to provide emergency assistance.

 Before a Minnesota city deploys its personnel or equipment to an emergency, it is important to consider liability concerns.
 For example, what happens if an employee is negligent, and a third party is injured?
 In addition, who will be responsible if employees are injured or the city’s equipment is damaged?
 Cities should document these matters in a written agreement.

 While it may seem like a good idea to just send assistance when a large natural disaster occurs, a city should never self-deploy resources.
 Rather, the city should only send resources through some coordinated effort to provide the resources that are actually needed.
 If a city did self-deploy, it would likely be on its own for liability if something bad happened.

 While the city’s LMCIT coverage would respond to claims against the city, it may not be enough.
 Minnesota employees are probably not covered by the tort caps in another state.
 Thus, the city could be taking on unlimited liability far in excess of its LMCIT coverage.
 From a liability standpoint, the city should try to transfer liability to another entity.

 The state of Minnesota, along with all other states, participates in the Emergency Management Assistance Compact (EMAC).
 EMAC is an interstate agreement that each state adopts by statute (see Minnesota Statutes, section 192.89) in order to provide an orderly mechanism through which emergency assistance can be requested and offered.
 EMAC is coordinated by the National Emergency Management Association and, at the state level, through Minnesota Homeland Security and Emergency Management (HSEM).